armory/docs/content/en/includes/aurora-borealis/borealis-yaml-canary-example.md

                     unit: SECONDS
                     # If set to true, the deployment waits until a manual approval to continue.
 Only set this to true if duration and unit are not set.
                     untilApproved: false
-            # Defines the deployments that must reach a successful state (defined as status == SUCCEEDED) before this deployment can start.Deployments with the same dependsOn criteria will execute in parallel.
+            # Defines the deployments that must reach succeed before this deployment can start.
+Deployments with the same dependsOn criteria execute in parallel.
             dependsOn: []
 # The list of manifest sources.
 Can be a directory or file.
 manifests: